martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   described above, such as rfc822Name, are beyond the scope of this document.

-* Identification beyond what the selected types of identities in the PKIX certificate can express.
+* Identification of servers using other than a domain name, IP address, or SRV service name.
   This document discusses Uniform Resource Identifiers {{URI}} only to the extent that they are expressed in certificates.
 Other aspects of a service such as a specific resource (the URI "path" component) or parameters (the URI